Jese310S/Zen-CLI/README.md

-## Authentication & Dotenv
+## Authentication

 The authentication for the API uses basic authentication.
+The program uses Dotenv to create environment variables.
 To use the App you will need to be given the username and password.
 Rename the dev.example.env file to .env.
-In that file enter the username and password given into the variables.
+In that file enter the username and password given to you.
 This should now allow the API to authenticate with the environment variables.

 ## How to Install